Groomer Humor Contributions to PetGroomer.com:

 - When you are fresh out of friends and family to give stray animals to.

 - If you’ve ever given your dog or cat fleas.

 - If you think of a flea collar as a sure sign that the animal wearing it has fleas.

 - If you don’t trust a vet as far as you could throw them.

-- If you know what kind of food your client feeds their dog due to the color and/or texture of its stool.
+- If you know what kind of food your client feeds their dog due to its stool’s color and/or texture.